RaulAstudillo06/BOQN/README.md

-# BOQN
+﻿# Bayesian Optimization of Queueing Networks (BOQN)
-An  efficient Bayesian optimization method for optimizing queueing networks simulators.
+A novel and efficient Bayesian optimization method for optimizing queueing networks simulators.